 These drugs are commonly used and abused by the mid-teen to twenty-something crowd and found in the club scene in Oregon.
 These drugs are dangerous hallucinogens, referred to as “date rape drugs” and are often put in the drinks of unsuspecting victims.

 There are physical, mental, and behavioral ramifications for individuals who abuse these drugs over a long period of time.
 When an individual wishes to end their addiction, it is important seek the proper professional medical care and undergo a detox program.
 The purpose and focus of the detox program is to purge the patient’s system of the drug.

 With the exception of alcohol, marijuana is the most used and abused substance in the State of Oregon.
 Marijuana is grown in the rural areas of the state in outdoor fields.
 As well as grown in indoor “grow houses” which are more difficult for law enforcement to detect.
 Additional amounts of marijuana are brought into the area from other States, Canada, Mexico, South America, and Asia.

 Marijuana addiction does not typically require medical detox but it is still strongly suggested that medical assistance be obtained if individual wishes to truly end their addiction.
 While marijuana itself is not particularly thought of as one of the more dangerous drugs, it does create dependency for many users and typically leads to the use of more dangerous drugs.

 Identifying the right treatment center for your specific needs can be difficult.
-If you have questions about the drug rehabilitation or alcohol rehabilitation programs in the State of Oregon, please contact the professionals at The Watershed at 1-800-861-1768 (staffed 24 hours, 7 days a week) for help.
+If you have questions about the drug rehabilitation or alcohol rehabilitation programs in the State of Oregon.
+Contact the professionals at The Watershed at 1-800-861-1768.
+We are (staffed 24 hours, 7 days a week) for help.
 It is extremely important that the needs of the person match the addiction treatment service being offered in order to achieve the best results.